Long range weather forecast

 As ever at this range confidence does tend to really fall away, but the current outlook suggests that the Azores high may regularly ridge toward the British Isles, leading to a drier than average month for much of the UK.
 Temperatures at this stage are forecast to be close to or milder than normal.

 Subscribers to Netweather Extra

-can access daily and weekly detailed long range forecast updates from the CFS model.
+can access daily and weekly detailed long range forecast updates and charts.

 The long range weather forecast displayed on this page is based on data from the Climate Forecast System from the NCEP (USA), run out to 9 months in advance and are updated once a month.
 The raw data is sent daily to Netweather, our systems then average and further process that data to produce the forecast you see below.
 The average figures you see on the forecast are not the standard 1971 to 2000 figures you may often see, instead they are rolling averages, currently from the period 1980-2008.